marvinbp4/zbozi-konverze/README.en.md

-# Zboží.cz Conversion Tracking
+# Seznam Nákupy Conversion Tracking

-To gain the benefits of Zboží.cz conversion tracking, such as determining customer satisfaction with their purchase, or accessing performance statistics via API, you need to send all the neccessary information both via the frontend tracking code (JavaScript) and your backend interface.
+To gain the benefits of Seznam Nákupy conversion tracking, such as determining customer satisfaction with their purchase, or accessing performance statistics via API, you need to send all the neccessary information both via the frontend tracking code (JavaScript) and your backend interface.

 The e-shop ID and a secret key are used for authentication and auhorization.
-You can obtain them in the [administration panel](https://admin.zbozi.cz), where you must also agree to the terms and conditions for conversion tracking and sign the data processing agreement.
+You can obtain them in the [administration panel](https://prodejce.seznam.cz/), where you must also agree to the terms and conditions for conversion tracking and sign the data processing agreement.

 You can use our testing environment – [Sandbox](http://sandbox.zbozi.cz), if you want to fine-tune and verify the functionality of your conversion tracking implementation.
-The [Zboží.cz guidebook](https://napoveda.zbozi.cz/en/conversion-code/standard-conversion-code/) is also available for you to use.
+The [guidebook](https://napoveda.sklik.cz/en/shopping-ads/conversion-code-zbozi-cz/#setting-standard) is also available for you to use.

 ## Data Transmission